 What is freestyle etched dichroic glass?

-Freestyle etched dichroic is a dichroic-coated glass sheet where portions of the coating have been chemically etched away to leave a pattern.
+Freestyle etched dichroic is a dichroic-coated glass sheet where selected areas of the coating have been removed to leave a pattern.
 The remaining coating reflects and transmits light dichroically; the etched-through areas are clear to the base glass underneath.
 The coating is on one side of the sheet only.
-The pattern stays put under fusing temperatures.
+The pattern is intended for kiln-forming when used with compatible glass and appropriate firing practices.

 What COE is available for Etched Abstract Tribal Pattern?

 This pattern is available in COE90 or COE96 — select your preferred COE at order via the dropdown.
 The etched dichroic coating itself is COE-neutral; compatibility is set entirely by the base glass you select.
-Do not mix COE90 and COE96 in the same firing — the expansion rates differ and the piece will crack on cool-down.
+Do not mix COE90 and COE96 in the same fused-glass project; incompatible expansion rates can cause cracking during cooling or later stress.

 Which side of Etched Abstract Tribal Pattern is the dichroic coating on?